Heat Stress Toolbox Talk

-Heat Stress Safety Talk
+Heat Stress & Working in Heat Safety Talk

 Heat cramps are debilitating painful muscle cramps that commonly happen when working in a hot environment or may start up to a couple of hours afterward.
 Sometimes the affected muscles are the ones being used the most like calves and hamstrings, hands, or lower back.

-Basic Chemistry Involved In HRI Symptoms
+Basic Chemistry Involved In Heat Illnesses

-In life and in our bodies water follows salt.
+In life and in our bodies, water follows salt.
 They always travel together in and out of your body.
 You never lose one without the other and your sweat always contains a percentage of both.
 Therefore, when more water leaves your body than you put in, you become dehydrated and typically have a salt deficit as well.
 This sodium deficit affects your muscles and energy levels with muscle cramps, fatigue, and headaches as common symptoms.